 Sales of a significant number of shares of our common stock in the public market could harm the market price of our common stock.
-Most of our common stock is available for immediate resale in the public market, including (a) 21,564 shares of common stock issuable upon the exercise of outstanding stock options, with a weighted average exercise price of \$23.81 per share; (b) 15,794 shares of common stock issuable upon the exercise of outstanding public warrants exercisable at an exercise price of \$4,370.00 per share, (c) 6,748 shares of common stock issuable upon the exercise of certain outstanding private placement warrants at an exercise price of \$1,900.00 per share, (d) 6,579 shares of common stock issuable upon the exercise of certain outstanding private placement warrants at an exercise price of \$2,850.00 per share, (e) 4,049 shares of common stock issuable upon exercise of certain outstanding warrants to purchase shares of common stock with an exercise price of \$3.23 per share, (f) 3,000,000 shares of common stock issuable upon the exercise of warrants to purchase 3,000,000 shares of common stock with an exercise price of \$1.68 per share, (g) 168 shares of common stock issuable upon exercise of warrants with an exercise price of \$2,006.40 per share, (h) 1,900,138 shares of common stock issuable upon exercise of warrants to purchase shares of common stock with an exercise price of \$1.50 per share; and (i) 1,200,000 shares of common stock issuable upon exercise of warrants to purchase shares of common stock with an exercise price of \$2.28 per share.
+Most of our common stock is available for immediate resale in the public market, including (a) 21,564 shares of common stock issuable upon the exercise of outstanding stock options, with a weighted average exercise price of \$23.81 per share; (b) 15,794 shares of common stock issuable upon the exercise of outstanding public warrants exercisable at an exercise price of \$4,370.00 per share, (c) 6,748 shares of common stock issuable upon the exercise of certain outstanding private placement warrants at an exercise price of \$1,900.00 per share, (d) 6,579 shares of common stock issuable upon the exercise of certain outstanding private placement warrants at an exercise price of \$2,850.00 per share, (e) 4,049 shares of common stock issuable upon the exercise of certain outstanding warrants to purchase shares of common stock with an exercise price of \$1.68 per share, (g) 168 shares of common stock issuable upon exercise of warrants to purchase 3,000,000 shares of common stock issuable upon exercise of warrants with an exercise price of \$2,206.40 per share, (h) 1,900,138 shares of common stock issuable upon exercise of warrants to purchase shares of common stock issuable upon exercise of \$1.50 per share; and (i) 1,200,000 shares of common stock issuable upon exercise of warrants to purchase shares of common stock issuable upon exercise of \$2.28 per share.
 If a significant number of shares were sold, such sales would increase the supply of our common stock, thereby potentially causing a decrease in its price.
 Some or all of our shares of common stock may be offered from time to time in the open market pursuant to effective registration statements and/or compliance with Rule 144, which sales could have a depressive effect on the market for our shares of common stock.
-Subject to certain restrictions, a person who has held restricted shares for a period of six months may generally sell common stock into the market.
-The sale of a significant portion of such shares when such shares are eligible for public sale may cause the value of our common stock to decline in value.
+Subject to certain restrictions, a person who has held restricted shares for a period of six months may generally sell common stoc